rlondner/mongodb-3.6-hols/json-schemas/HOL-PART1.md

-# Part 1: Getting started with Strict Document Validation
+# Part 1: Getting started with Schema Validation

 1. Install MongoDB 3.6 as specified in [Pre-requisites section](./../README.md)
 1. In the Terminal/Command Prompt window running `mongo`, enter the following command: